Energy policy of Canada

 Canada has access to all main sources of energy including oil and gas, coal, hydropower, biomass, solar, geothermal, wind, marine and nuclear.
 It is the world's second largest producer of uranium, third largest producer of hydro-electricity, fourth largest natural gas producer, and the fifth largest producer of crude oil.
-In 2006, only Russia, the People's Republic of China, the United States and Saudi Arabia produce more total energy than Canada.
+In 2023, only Russia, the People's Republic of China, the United States and Saudi Arabia produce more total energy than Canada.

 The United States is Canada's major trade market for energy products and services.
 Canada sent around 98% of its total energy exports to the United States in 2015, meaning that Canada is the largest supplier of energy exports to the world's largest economy.
 Canada also exports significant amounts of uranium and coal to Asia, Europe and Latin America.

-Despite being a net energy exporter, Canada also imports energy products. $24.5 billion of energy products were imported in 2004.